Academic Review Policy

 “Incomplete” (I) may be assigned at the discretion of the instructor if the student has successfully completed half (50%) or more of the course requirements at a satisfactory level or better.
 Such a student must also continue to work toward completion through the last official day of the term.

 A petition process exists for students who seek an exception to stated academic policies, procedures, and regulations.
-Academic General Petition forms are available from the APS Office of the Registrar.
+Academic General Petition forms are available from the PES Registrar to be submitted to the School of Adult and Professional Studies.

 Registration will be canceled for students who withdraw before attending the third class night.
 Students who withdraw after attending the third class night of the term will have a "withdrawal" (W) grade assigned for the course for which they were registered.